-Kalamazoo College offers 31 programs designed to move from the broad to the specific through a sequence of core and elective courses.
+Kalamazoo College offers 30 majors designed to move from the broad to the specific through a sequence of core and elective courses.
 Upper-level major courses delve deeply into a specific topic, and students shape a particular emphasis within a major through their choice of upper-level courses.
 All majors programs build skills in written and oral expression, information literacy, critical thinking and analysis, creative problem-solving and independent scholarship.

 Minors and Concentrations

 Minors and concentrations enable students to supplement a major with directed study of another realm of interest.
 Most departments offering a major also provide a minor.
 A minor typically includes a subset of what is required for a major; a concentration is a set of courses with a common focus drawn from several disciplines.